baby scan and gender disappointment,

 • your support system

-For many parents, it fades during pregnancy.
+For many mums, disappointment fades during pregnancy.

 And if it doesn’t?